 Punishment Means You Need To Adjust Your Training Style

 Frequent punishment is an indication that your training philosophy isn’t working.
-Time to change to Plan B. Rather than punishing your puppy for mistakes he or she has made in the past, you should concentrate on teaching your puppy how he should act in the present moment.
-Remember, it is much more efficient and effective to reward your puppy for doing it the way you want, rather than trying to punish your dog for the many ways he or she might be doing it wrong.
+Time to change to Plan B. Rather than punishing your puppy for mistakes they have made in the past, you should concentrate on teaching your puppy how they should act in the present moment.
+Remember, it is much more efficient and effective to reward your puppy for doing it the way you want rather than trying to punish your dog for the many ways they might be doing it wrong.

 Repeated punishment drives a painful wedge between dog and human that progressively divides and destroys the pet-owner relationship.
-If you are having trouble, seek help from a professional.
+If you are having trouble, seek help from a professional trainer.
 You can often sign up for low-cost group obedience classes or check websites like Meet Up or Yelp for dog obedience clubs that meet in your area.
-Also, ask your vet, groomer, or do an Internet search.
+Also, ask your vet or groomer, or do an Internet search.

 There is never a need for extreme punishment.
 Why would any person treat their best friend like their worst enemy?
 Don’t do it.
-If you are getting frustrated and feel the need to punish or “extreme” punish, it’s time to call in a professional and get some help.
+If you are getting frustrated and feel the need to punish, it’s time to call in a professional and get some help.